64kramsystem/personal_notes/topics/rust_performance_and_low_level.md

 Note that (in release mode?), breakpoints are not reliable, and it's not clear, when the debugger stops, the correspondence with the source code.

-#### Prevent function inlining
+#### Mitigate code reorganizations

+If some logic is heavily reorganized, try wrapping values/functions `std::hint::black_box()`.

-In order to prevent inlining, one can move the functions in a library, and declare them public.
+Another approach to prevent inlining, is to move functions in a library, and declare them public.

 Cargo automatically supports both library and binary management if the files are called `src/lib.rs` and `src/main.rs`, so just create the library file, and generate the asm for it.